acgeospatial/awesome-earthobservation-code/README.md

 - [Deep Vector](https://github.com/deepVector/geospatial-machine-learning) - A curated list of resources focused on Machine Learning in Geospatial Data Science.

 #### Labelling
 - [satellite-imagery-labeling-tool](https://github.com/microsoft/satellite-imagery-labeling-tool) - This is a lightweight web-interface for creating and sharing vector annotations over satellite/aerial imagery scenes.

+#### AI - LLM's - Copilots - GeoAI
+- [Earth-Copilot](https://github.com/microsoft/Earth-Copilot/) - An AI powered geospatial application that allows you to explore and visualize Earth science data using natural language.

 ## GDAL of course